cryptolopes/demo-python-trading-bot/README.md

-# SimpleBot
+# Waves-Exchange trading bot (forked from SimpleBot)

-SimpleBot is a Python bot implementing a scalping trading strategy.
+It is a Python bot implementing a scalping trading strategy.
 It can work with any assets pair on the Waves DEX.

 SimpleBot exploits small changes in currency prices: it buys at the mean price minus some step and sells at the mean price plus some step, in order to gain the bid/ask difference.
 It normally involves establishing and liquidating a position quickly, in this case within 15 seconds.